Revival-Media/Revival-Media-Theme/README.md

 Clone or download this repository, change its name to something else (like, say, `megatherium-is-awesome`), and then you'll need to do a six-step find and replace on the name in all the templates.

-1. Search for `'esqueleto'` (inside single quotations) to capture the text domain and replace with: `'megatherium-is-awesome'`.
+1. Search for `'Revival Media'` (inside single quotations) to capture the text domain and replace with: `'megatherium-is-awesome'`.
-2. Search for `esqueleto_` to capture all the functions names and replace with: `megatherium_is_awesome_`.
+2. Search for `Revival Media_` to capture all the functions names and replace with: `megatherium_is_awesome_`.
-3. Search for `Text Domain: esqueleto` in `style.css` and replace with: `Text Domain: megatherium-is-awesome`.
+3. Search for `Text Domain: Revival Media` in `style.css` and replace with: `Text Domain: megatherium-is-awesome`.
-4. Search for <code>&nbsp;esqueleto</code> (with a space before it) to capture DocBlocks and replace with: <code>&nbsp;Megatherium_is_Awesome</code>.
+4. Search for <code>&nbsp;Revival Media</code> (with a space before it) to capture DocBlocks and replace with: <code>&nbsp;Megatherium_is_Awesome</code>.
-5. Search for `esqueleto-` to capture prefixed handles and replace with: `megatherium-is-awesome-`.
+5. Search for `Revival Media-` to capture prefixed handles and replace with: `megatherium-is-awesome-`.
-6. Search for `ESQUELETO_` (in uppercase) to capture constants and replace with: `MEGATHERIUM_IS_AWESOME_`.
+6. Search for `Revival Media_` (in uppercase) to capture constants and replace with: `MEGATHERIUM_IS_AWESOME_`.

-Then, update the stylesheet header in `style.css`, the links in `footer.php` with your own information and rename `esqueleto.pot` from `languages` folder to use the theme's slug.
+Then, update the stylesheet header in `style.css`, the links in `footer.php` with your own information and rename `Revival Media.pot` from `languages` folder to use the theme's slug.
 Next, update or delete this readme.

 #### Setup

-To start using all the tools that come with `Esqueleto`  you need to install the necessary Node.js and Composer dependencies :
+To start using all the tools that come with `Revival Media`  you need to install the necessary Node.js and Composer dependencies :

 ```sh
 $ composer install